A Mentally Disabled 19-Year-Old Woman Vanished from Her Home Over a Decade Ago. Nobody Knows Where She Went.

-A mentally disabled 19-year-old woman went missing from her Alabama home more than a decade ago.
+A mentally disabled 19-year-old woman went missing from her Alabama home over than a decade ago.
 She hasn’t been seen since.

 On Sept.
 8, 2011, Shanna Peoples was last seen near her home in Geneva, Alabama, according to the FBI.
-At the time, she lived about two blocks from her parents’’ home.
-Officials described Peoples as having the maturity level of a 13-year-old girl and bipolar.
+At the time, she lived about two blocks from her parents' home.
+Officials described Peoples as battling bipolar depression and having the maturity level of a 13-year-old girl.

 Peoples’ daily routine consisted of walking and riding her bike between the two houses, according to investigators.
 She also rode to the nearby store to buy candy.